 Prof. Knerr has contributed to over 75 scientific publications and was invited to be first author of a chapter on Branched-Chain Amino Acid Metabolism in the reference work ‘Physician’s Guide to the Diagnosis, Treatment and Follow-Up of Inherited Metabolic Diseases’ (Springer, 2014).

 Overall, she is passionate about Paediatric Metabolic Medicine and is committed to making her very best personal contribution to the direction and development of this discipline, and to patient care.

-Dr. Monavari has more than 20 years experience in Inherited Metabolic Disorders in Ireland, the United Kingdom and Canada.
+Prof. Monavari has more than 20 years experience in Inherited Metabolic Disorders in Ireland, the United Kingdom and Canada.
 He has been a permanent consultant in The National Centre for Inherited Metabolic Disorders (NCIMD) for more than 10 years.
 He is the Clinical Director of the NCIMD.
-Dr. Monavari is President and co-founder of the Irish Society of Inherited Metabolic Disorders (ISIMD).
+Prof. Monavari is President and co-founder of the Irish Society of Inherited Metabolic Disorders (ISIMD).

 Prof. Monavari is interested in all Inherited Metabolic Disorders.
 His clinical and research interests include Glutaric Aciduria, Urea Cycle Defects, and Maple Syrup Urine Disease (MSUD).